appdotnet/api-spec/content/docs/resources/file/lifecycle.md

 You can also create a complete File object with one request by including the file content with the File metadata.
 To create a complete file object, send a POST with an HTTP header of `Content-Type: multipart/form-data`.
 Our API expects one part of the request body to contain a `Content-Disposition` header with a value for `filename` and `name="content"`.
 The data from this part will be used as the file's content.
 If there is a part with `name="metadata"` and `Content-Type: application/json` then we will parse that JSON as the file's metadata.
 Otherwise, we will construct the metadata from the `form-data` sent in the request body.

+When creating a complete file, this endpoint could return a `507 Insufficient Storage` error if the user doesn't have enough space for this file.

 <%= migration_warning ['response_envelope'] %>

 <%= endpoint "POST", "files", "User" %>